YVR - NRT

 • Which airlines offer Wi-Fi service onboard planes from Vancouver to Tokyo Narita Airport?

-Only Air Canada offers inflight Wi-Fi service on the Vancouver to Tokyo Narita Airport flight route.
+Air Canada, and Japan Airlines offer inflight Wi-Fi service on the Vancouver to Tokyo Narita Airport flight route.

 • Which aircraft models fly most regularly from Vancouver to Tokyo Narita Airport?